International Baccalaureate

 - develop research skills proven to help them in higher education.

-Learn More The 10 attributes reflect the holistic nature of an IB education.
+The 10 attributes reflect the holistic nature of an IB education.
 They highlight the importance of nurturing dispositions such as curiosity and compassion as well as developing knowledge and skills.
 They also highlight that along with cognitive development, IB programmes are concerned with students’ social, emotional and physical well-being, and with ensuring that students learn to respect themselves, others, and the world around them.
-Each of the four IB programmes provides a detailed and developmentally appropriate curriculum or curriculum framework that is broad, balanced, conceptual and connected.

 The programmes emphasize the importance of making connections, exploring the relationships between academic disciplines, and learning about the world in ways that reach beyond the scope of individual subjects.